UNINETTSigma2/documentation/getting_started/getting_started.md

 ## Remote desktop

-The Fram, Saga and Stallo systems provides a remote desktop service.
+The Fram and Saga systems provides a remote desktop service.
 [See here for tutorial and details.](remote-desktop.md)

-**Quickstart**: Use a VNC client to log into `desktop.fram.sigma2.no:5901` or `desktop.saga.sigma2.no:5901` (for information on Stallo see here
-<http://stallo-gui.uit.no>).
-A web based remote desktop service is also
+**Quickstart**: Use a VNC client to log into `desktop.fram.sigma2.no:5901` or `desktop.saga.sigma2.no:5901`.
+A web based remote desktop service is also available <https://desktop.fram.sigma2.no:6080>.
-available <https://desktop.fram.sigma2.no:6080>.
 Access to these services are blocked outside the Norwegian Research network, e.g. only accessible from UNINETT and partner institutions. (workarounds are described in the